Tigers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and the Tampa Bay Rays head into the first of a three-game series against Zack Short and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Tampa Bay Rays and Brandon Lowe ready for the second of a three-game series against Javier Baez and the Detroit Tigers on Saturday at Comerica Park.

-The Rays are the favorite in this one, at -140, while the underdog Tigers have +115 odds to upset.
-The total is 9 runs for this contest.
+The Rays are favored in this one, at -145, while the underdog Tigers have +120 odds to win.
+The total is 8 runs for the contest (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.